-Students who arrive for class after the scheduled start time will receive a tardy on their attendance record.
-Students who depart from class prior to the scheduled completion time will receive an early departure on their attendance record
+Students who arrive for class after the scheduled start time, and/or leave prior to scheduled completion time, will receive a tardy on their attendance record.

 MAKE-UP WORK

 Makeup tests are allowed for an absence.
 Make-up work will not remove an absence, tardy, or leave early from a student's record.
 Weekly tests may be made up within 2 days of the original test date.
 Final tests cannot be made up.